Final Course Grade Appeal

 The evaluation of academic work is the responsibility of the faculty member.
 The method

 for assigning the final course grade is established by the faculty member.
-Per Board Rule 6Hx118-3.191, faculty shall communicate the grading policy of the course to their students in
+Per Board Policy 6Hx-18-3.191, faculty shall communicate the grading policy of the course to their students in

 The final course grade appeal is NOT to be used to review the judgment of a faculty member in assessing the quality of the student's work.
 Grounds for final grade appeals shall be evaluated in terms of the standards established by the faculty member as stated in the syllabus.
 Criteria for an appeal are: